bharath868/face_Recognition_based_attendance_website_using_flask/README.md

 Step 6: In app.py, at line 33,34 add email and app password created in google.
 For creating new password, below link will helpful https://support.google.com/mail/answer/185833?hl=en

+Step 7: While adding new student click "s" to capture and click "q" to exit.
+While taking attendance one by one click "e" to capture and press"q" to exit

-Step 7: Run the code
+Step 8: Run the code